 (1) In this regulation —

-“non-compliant cage” means a cage that does not meet each of the requirements set out in Subdivision 2.
+non-compliant cage means a cage that does not meet each of the requirements set out in Subdivision 2.

 (2) A person responsible for a laying shed is guilty of an offence if the shed contains one or more non-compliant cages in which there is at least one laying hen.